replikativ/datahike/README.md

 DataScript, Datahike would not have been possible.
 Differences to Datomic with respect to the query engine are documented there.

-## When should I pick what?
+## When to Choose Datahike vs. Datomic vs. DataScript

 ### Datahike

 Pick Datahike if your app has modest requirements towards a typical durable database, e.g. a single machine and a few millions of entities at maximum.
-Similarly if you want to have an open-source solution and be able to study and tinker with the codebase of your database, Datahike provides a comparatively small and well composed codebase to tweak it to your needs.
+Similarly, if you want to have an open-source solution and be able to study and tinker with the codebase of your database, Datahike provides a comparatively small and well composed codebase to tweak it to your needs.
 You should also always be able to migrate to Datomic later easily.